MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/unity-win10/partner-add-xbox-live-to-unity-uwp.md

 # Add XBL support to Unity for UWP, with .NET scripting

-This article is for Managed Partners.
+This article is for ID@Xbox Partners and other Managed Partners.

 You can add Xbox Live support to Unity for UWP with .NET scripting backend.